-Please read The Three Colors of Worldview first if you are not familiar with Power-Fear environments.
+Please read The Three Colors of Worldview first if you are not familiar with Power-Fear Environments.

 The mechanism of hope is the best antidote to fear in Power-Fear Environments.
-A leader in a position of power in a Power-Fear Environment who wants to change their situation can employ hope as a shrewd mechanism to empower people.
+A leader in a position of authority in a Power-Fear Environment who wants to change their situation can employ hope as a shrewd mechanism to empower people.
 Let us look at a few examples to explain.

-The Hunger Games Movie provides a fascinating post holocaust society, which is very sophisticated, almost roman empiric, decadent and extravagant, protected in a bubble and governing 12 districts, which are ruled by fear.
+The Hunger Games Movie provides a fascinating post holocaust society, which is very sophisticated, almost Roman-Empiric, decadent and extravagant, protected in a bubble and governing 12 Districts, which are ruled by fear.

-The Hunger games is a televised fight to the death in which two teenagers from each of the twelve Districts of Panem are chosen at random to compete.
+The Hunger Games is a televised fight to the death in which two teenagers from each of the twelve Districts of Panem are chosen at random to compete.